hyperledger/indy-hipe/text/payment-decorator/README.md

 ## Summary
 [summary]: #summary

-Message families can express the details of payment mechanisms with the `~payment_request` and `~payment_receipt` mechanisms.
+Message families can express the details of payment request and payment completions with the `~payment_request` and `~payment_receipt` decorators.
+These decorators are incorporated into message family design.

 ## Motivation
 [motivation]: #motivation

 Generalizing payment inside a decorator provides opportunities to develop rich payment flows without recreating payment primitives each time.
+Each message family includes them into appropriate messages within the family.
+These decorators are used to indicate payment required, and payment completed, not to coordinate the payment itself.

 ## Reference